 Investments in each project are separate and are not commingled with other projects – which means that your returns depend solely on the success of the specific project that you invested in.

-After a pre-determined period, the investment may be exited; if the project did well, you will earn additional income from the sale of your share plus appreciation.
+After a pre-determined period specific to each project, the investment may be exited; if the project did well, you will earn additional income from the sale of your share plus appreciation.

-We receive applications from firms that seek capital for for-profit, impact-focused ventures in American cities.
+We receive applications from firms that seek capital for for-profit, impact-focused ventures in the United States.
 We conduct a thorough evaluation of every project to ensure financial and engineering feasibility.
 Solid financial returns are, however, just one piece of the puzzle.

 Like you, we’re interested in making an impact beyond a single bottom line.
 Projects that deliver complete returns – including financial, environmental and/or social – are exactly the types of projects we like supporting.
-We therefore, also quantify the environmental and social benefit of each proposed project.
+Therefore, we quantify the environmental and social benefit of each proposed project.

 As a final part of our evaluation, we also consider the team’s experience and track record.
 Strong projects require strong teams, and we look for those with the greatest potential for success.

 Currently, rabble lists projects that focus on the following three categories: